-As the 2020 NHL Trade Deadline approaches, it is an appropriate time to look back at the impactful deals the Vancouver Canucks made in the last decade.
+The NHL Trade Deadline always has some great stories, so it’s never a bad time to look back at the impactful deals the Vancouver Canucks made in the last decade.
 These trades aren’t limited to just transactions made on the day of the deadline but the days leading up to it as well.
 The Canucks have acquired players who’ve impacted their roster but have traded away fan favorites as well.

 Adding Lapierre and Higgins